hSaria/ClusterTerminal/README.md

 # Limitations

-The scripting methods of Terminal do not return the transparency of the window.
-Instead, they always 0 for the alpha component (completely opaque).
-Not only that, but you can't set the alpha value either (it remains 0 even when changed).
-Due to that, ClusterTerminal removes any transparency on the windows it spawns.
+The window must be completely opaque as the scripting capabilities of Terminal ignore the alpha component.